 - Going After Cacciato - This is why most of the book's plot even exists.

-- Happens in Goshawk Squadron due to the castor oil lubricant used by the World War One aircraft; another pilot recommends drinking Scotch to solve the problem.
+- Happens in Goshawk Squadron by Derek Robinson, due to the castor oil lubricant used by World War One aircraft.
+Another pilot recommends drinking Scotch to solve the problem, which also solves another trope.

 - Villain William Hamleigh does not make a good end as he is marched to the gallows in The Pillars of the Earth.